LilyAsFlora/Ririi/README.md

 ### Word Order

-Rirī has a de facto word order of SVO (subject-verb-object), but this can change for poetic effect.
-Possessors and adjectives may come before or after the noun they modify, whereas adpositions and auxiliary verbs precede.
+Rirī has a de facto word order of SVO (subject-verb-object), though this is malleable for poetic effect.
+Possessors and adjectives can come before or after their nouns, whereas adpositions and auxiliary verbs precede.

 ## Grammar

 ### Personal Pronouns

-Rirī includes the universal first, second, and third person pronouns.
+Rirī includes the gender-distinguished first, second, and third person pronouns.
 Notice the distinction between plural and singular _they_. _Emi_ is used in reference to groups with one or more masculine entities, whereas _emī_ is used in reference to groups of strictly feminine entities.
-If ambiguous, _amī_ may be used.
+If ambiguous or otherwise neuter, _amī_ may be used.

 | Person | Singular                  | Plural                        |
 |--------|--------------------------|-------------------------------|